From the Carlitz exponential to Drinfeld modular forms: Some quotient spaces

-We start with $X/L$ a scheme of finite type endowed with an admissible action of a finite group $\Gamma$.
-We denote by $X^{an}$ the {\em analytification} of $X$, constructed as follows.
-We can give $X^{an}$ an affinoid covering in the following way.
-We consider affine open subsets $U=\operatorname{Spec}(\mathcal{A})\hookrightarrow X$ and embeddings $U\hookrightarrow \mathbb{A}^N_L$.
-We set $V=U^{an}\cap D_{L}(0,1)^N$.
-In this way we have constructed a Grothendieck ringed space, and it is not difficult to see that this carries, additionally and in unique way, a structure of rigid analytic variety.
-Rigid analytification defines a functor, called the 'GAGA functor' from the category of $L$-schemes of finite type to the category of rigid analytic spaces over $L$.
-Note that we can also consider analytifications of morphisms, coherent sheaves etc. In terms of algebras, we have (horizontal arrows are surjective and vertical arrows injective, and $\widehat{L[t_1,\ldots,t_N]}$ is the standard Tate $L$-algebra in the variables $t_1,\ldots,t_N$):

-Note also that The following proposition is due to Amaury Thullier: we warmly thank him for having brought our attention to it. \begin{Proposition} The canonical map $X^{an}/\Gamma\rightarrow(X/\Gamma)^{an}$ is an isomorphism of rigid analytic varieties. \end{Proposition}
+We invoke the analytification functor in \S \ref{analytification} by choosing $\mathcal{X}=X^{an}$.
+If $X$ is a scheme of finite type over $L$ with an 'admissible action' of a finite group $\Gamma$ 'admissible', now in the algebraic sense that there is a covering with $\Gamma$-invariant affine sub-schemes, it can be proved that there exists a unique scheme structure (of finite type over $L$) on the ringed quotient space The following proposition is due to Amaury Thuillier: we warmly thank him for having brought our attention to it. \begin{Proposition} The canonical map $\Gamma\backslash X^{an}\rightarrow(\Gamma\backslash X)^{an}$ is an isomorphism of rigid analytic varieties. \end{Proposition}